 Elder Law and Estate Planning: Preparing for Your Golden Years

+While it may be a risky mistake to fail to do any estate planning, it is never too late to start.
 Life moves fast, and sometimes we don’t think much about retirement until it’s almost there.
-We may have been contributing to retirement accounts for years, but what about our estate planning?
+You may have been contributing to retirement accounts for years.
+What about your estate planning?
 Can elder law and estate planning help you prepare for your golden years?

 As we age, we focus on different needs.
 Young professionals in their 20s and 30s will not have the same questions and concerns as someone in their 50s or 60s.

-Your estate planning changes also as you pass through various stages of life.
+As you pass through various stages of life, goals change.
+People change.
 As someone nearing retirement, you might consult with your estate planning attorney about the following issues.

 Funding Retirement

-It’s likely you will work with financial advisers and an estate planning attorney to come up with a plan to fund your retirement.
-Property may be transferred to a charitable remainder trust, for example, which pays the retiree an annuity.
+Work with financial advisers and an estate planning attorney to come up with a plan to fund your retirement.
+Property may be transferred to a charitable remainder trust, for example, which pays you, the retiree, an annuity.

 Business Succession